 To begin data entry, click the Enter Data button on the opening screen.
-If the information to be entered is not a hatching event, the database will always begin by determining if the turtle (assuming it's been tagged) is already in the database.
-It is important to enter all available (up to three) tag numbers, then click Add Event.
+If the information to be entered is not a hatching event, the database will always begin by determining if the turtle is already in the database.
+Enter one of the turtle's tag numbers and select "Add Event".